-When these cases were published, one major concern for employers was how far back employees might be able to go in claiming unpaid holiday.
-The government was also concerned and introduced the Deduction from Wages (Limitation) Regulations 2014.
+There has always been concern for employers was about how far back employees might be able to go in claiming unpaid holiday.
+The government therefore introduced the Deduction from Wages (Limitation) Regulations 2014.
 These regulations do two things:

-- 1. limit all unlawful deductions claims to two years before the date the employment tribunal claim (ET1) is lodged (with the exception of certain categories of unlawful deductions claims such as claims for statutory maternity pay, statutory sick pay and guarantee payments, which remain unaffected) - 2. explicitly state that the right to paid holiday is not incorporated as a term in employment contracts, which means that the employee cannot make a civil claim, which could mean being able to claim up to six years' worth of holiday pay.
+- Limit all unlawful deductions claims to two years before the date that the employment tribunal claim (ET1) is lodged (but not certain categories of unlawful deductions such as claims for statutory maternity pay, statutory sick pay and guarantee payments, which remain unaffected). - 2.
+Explicitly state that the right to paid holiday is not incorporated as a term in employment contracts, which means that the employee cannot make a civil claim that could mean being able to claim up to six years' worth of holiday pay.